Updated on 2024-11-26 GMT+08:00

 2. Choose Cost Allocation > Cost Categories.

-3. Locate the cost category you want to modify and click Edit in the Operation column.
-In this step, you can modify the configured category rules and cost splitting rules.
+3. Click Edit in the Operation column of the cost category you want to modify the configured category rules and cost splitting rules.

 Deleting a Cost Category